simon-ritchie/apysc/docstring_markdowns/apysc/_console/assertion.md

 ## Module summary

 Each js assertion (console.assert) interface implementations.
-Mainly following interfaces are defined: <br>・assert_equal JavaScript assertion interface for equal condition. <br>・assert_not_equal JavaScript assertion interface for not equal condition. <br>・assert_true JavaScript assertion interface for true condition. <br>・assert_false JavaScript assertion interface for false condition. <br>・assert_arrays_equal JavaScript assertion interface for Array values equal condition. <br>・assert_arrays_not_equal JavaScript assertion interface for Array values not equal condition. <br>・assert_dicts_equal JavaScript assertion interface for Dictionary values equal condition. <br>・assert_dicts_not_equal JavaScript assertion interface for Dictionary values not equal condition. <br>・assert_defined JavaScript assertion interface for defined (not undefined) value condition. <br>・assert_undefined JavaScript assertion interface for undefined value condition.
+Mainly following interfaces are defined: <br>・assert_equal JavaScript assertion interface for the equal condition. <br>・assert_not_equal JavaScript assertion interface for the not equal condition. <br>・assert_true JavaScript assertion interface for the true condition. <br>・assert_false JavaScript assertion interface for the false condition. <br>・assert_greater JavaScript assertion interface for the greater than condition. <br>・assert_greater_equal JavaScript assertion interface for the greater than or equal to condition. <br>・assert_less JavaScript assertion interface for the less than condition. <br>・assert_less_equal JavaScript assertion interface for the less than or equal to condition. <br>・assert_arrays_equal JavaScript assertion interface for the Array values equal condition. <br>・assert_arrays_not_equal JavaScript assertion interface for the Array values not equal condition. <br>・assert_dicts_equal JavaScript assertion interface for the Dictionary values equal condition. <br>・assert_dicts_not_equal JavaScript assertion interface for the Dictionary values not equal condition. <br>・assert_defined JavaScript assertion interface for the defined (not undefined) value condition. <br>・assert_undefined JavaScript assertion interface for the undefined value condition.

 ## `_add_equal_if_type_strict_setting_is_true` function docstring